U.S. Republicans worry Trump scandals may doom legislative agenda

 “My worry level has grown considerably,” one lobbyist said.

-Some lobbyists suggested that Congress could consider focussing on tax breaks and perhaps leave aside the comprehensive overhaul of the tax code that they had originally hoped for.
+Some lobbyists suggested that Congress could consider focusing on tax breaks and perhaps leave aside the comprehensive overhaul of the tax code that they had originally hoped for.

 (Reporting by Ginger Gibson and Rick Cowan; Additional reporting by Amanda Becker and David Morgan; Editing by Caren Bohan and Leslie Adler)